 © University Museum of Zoology, Cambridge

 - The Museum of Zoology, part of Cambridge University’s Department of Zoology, is home to a huge variety of recent and fossil animals.
-The Museum of Zoology is currently closed for refurbishment.
-Our animals are not ready to greet you yet!
-We are working as hard as we can to get the museum finished, and plan to open in 2018.
-It will be well worth the wait!
-Once reopen the Museum will have new displays, a café, shop and an impressive new glass entrance hall housing our largest specimen, a skeleton of the 70ft long Finback Whale.
-Our newly refurbished galleries will show off our wonderful zoological collections, some of which were collected by Charles Darwin.
-Our new displays will trace the evolution of animal life, with intricately beautiful shells, a comprehensive collection of British birds, and many large skeletons of mammals.
+The Museum of Zoology is now open after a major refurbishment.
+The Museum has new displays, a café, shop and an impressive new glass entrance hall housing our largest specimen, a skeleton of the 70ft long Finback Whale.
+Our newly refurbished galleries show off our wonderful zoological collections, some of which were collected by Charles Darwin.
+Our new displays trace the evolution of animal life, with intricately beautiful shells, a comprehensive collection of British birds, and many large skeletons of mammals.
 Our collections rival those of the major university museums world-wide, and are used for academic study by researchers within and beyond the University.
 The entire collection of the museum is a Designated Collection of national importance.
-Families and group visitors will enjoy our regularly-changing, free, self-led trails and activities.
-Please visit our website or follow us on social media pages to keep up to date with the progress of the Museum's redevelopment.
+Families and group visitors can enjoy our regularly-changing, free, self-led trails and activities.
+Please visit our website or follow us on social media to keep up to date.